Meet the Directors

 Tak Ishikawa has been with Mitsubishi Corporation, a global trading and investment firm since 1983 and was its Senior Vice President & Division COO of its Asset Management Business Division.
 He is now at Mitsubishi Heavy Industries, one of Japan’s leading industrial & infrastructure manufacturing firms, and moved to Houston in Oct.
 2017, as its Senior Executive Vice President responsible for Business Development and M&A. Between 1994 and 2010, he spent 15 years in New York as President, CEO of Mitsubishi’s alternative asset class investment subsidiary where he was responsible for direct and fund investments in private equity and various fixed income products.
 He was also the General Partner of Red Diamond Capital, a private equity fund sponsored by Mitsubishi and Advisory Board Member of KPS Capital Partners, Ripplewood Capital Partners, both New York based private equity funds.
 In his early years, he was Investment Director and GM for Mitsubishi’s Mining & Metals Div., in New York.
 He was responsible for its acquisition of Iron Ore Company of Canada and numerous other transactions in the Americas.
 He sits on multiple boards including Pacific Pension & Investment Institute, an education oriented non-profit to provide deep intellectual content to plan sponsors and asset owners who seek investment solutions in Asia.
 Graduate of Waseda University in Tokyo and has a MBA from Harvard Business School.
 He is married with one daughter and one son.
 He now calls Houston his home but also lives part time in New York and Tokyo.

-Tak is co-chair of the Program Committee.
+Tak is member of the Program Committee.

 since Feb 2013